Instagram Contact

 Sustainability at La Cigale is built into daily operations rather than presented as an add-on.
 Solar power supports much of the estate’s energy needs, rainwater is collected for irrigation, and all cleaning and bath products are biodegradable.
 Food sourcing prioritises nearby farmers and fishermen, reducing transport emissions and supporting local livelihoods.

-Guests are invited to participate through the “Make a Green Choice” initiative, which encourages small, practical actions such as reusing towels or limiting daily linen changes.
-These gestures reflect the estate’s broader philosophy: that preserving Seychelles’ fragile environment depends on consistent, collective care.
+Guests are invited to participate through the ‘Make a Green Choice’ initiative, which encourages small, practical actions such as reusing towels or limiting daily linen changes.
+These gestures reflect the estate’s broader philosophy: that preserving the Seychelles’ fragile environment depends on consistent, collective care.

 Leisure and Wellbeing

 La Cigale offers a range of spaces for relaxation and recreation.
-A basement-level leisure area includes a private cinema, pool table, shuffleboard, bar, and gym, while above ground, guests can make use of tennis and pickleball courts, a dedicated spa/spa treatments or join guided yoga and meditation sessions.
+A basement-level leisure area includes a private cinema, pool table, shuffleboard, bar, and gym, while above ground, guests can make use of tennis and pickleball courts, dedicated spa treatments, and guided yoga and meditation sessions.
 The infinity pool is set beside the main house and surrounded by palms, providing a quiet place to swim or read between meals.

 For those looking to explore, Côte d’Or Beach stretches for nearly two kilometres directly from the property, framed by sea hibiscus and Takamaka trees.
 Offshore, the island of Curieuse — with its mangroves and population of giant tortoises — makes for a popular half-day excursion.